isomerpages/moe-chijkc/_the-kc-experience/National Digital Literacy Prog/National Digital Literacy Programme (NDLP).md

 #### Purchase of PLD

-To proceed with the purchase of PLD, please complete the online form at this [link](https://form.gov.sg/5f8b1a54caf67200118fc719).
+To proceed with the purchase of PLD, please complete the online form at [https://go.gov.sg/pdlpadmin](https://form.gov.sg/5f8b1a54caf67200118fc719).

 The online form will consist of: